Since 2005, travelers like you have helped us change the world through micro-donations.

 What’s next?

-In the last year of the project, they have the following goals:
+In the third and last year of the project:

-• Construction of 7 new snow leopard-proof corrals and monitoring of all existing corrals, including the 10 government-funded corrals
+• Construction of 7 new snow leopard-proof corrals and monitoring of all existing corrals, including 10 government-funded corrals to ensure they follow the SLC-IT design and are fully predator-proof.

 • Support for women’s handicraft production and income generation, including refresher training and liaison with local outlets to improve sales.